 Tips

 Alias lefthook to lh.
-You’ll type it constantly when debugging.
-Add this to your shell config:
+You’ll type it constantly when debugging, so add this to your shell config:

 alias lh=lefthook

-Then lh run pre-commit replays the hook without making an actual commit.
-This is the fastest way to iterate on your config: change lefthook.yml, run lh run pre-commit, see what happens.
+Then lh run pre-commit replays the hook without making an actual commit, and that becomes the fastest way to iterate on your config: change lefthook.yml, run lh run pre-commit, see what happens.

 Put file-aware commands in pre-commit, whole-codebase commands in pre-push.
 This is the most important split to get right.

-Commands like formatting and linting can accept a list of files.
-Run them at commit time against only staged files, fast, focused, no wasted work:
+Commands like formatting and linting can accept a list of files, so run them at commit time against only staged files.
+Fast, focused, no wasted work:

 pre-commit: